The 9 Hour Small Business Tune-Up -Hour 1

-You are just 9 steps away from better, stronger business!
+You are just 9 steps away from better, more substantial business!
 If you are reading this, you have made the decision to improve your business.
 Congratulations!
-Make the honest effort to complete all the exercises in this program and it will prove to be a mind opening experience for you.
+Make an honest effort to complete all the exercises in this program, and it will prove to be a mind-opening experience for you.

 Running your business can be compared to raising a child.
-Take care of it, nourish, understand, and love it, and build a strong relationship with it and it will love and cherish you in return.
+Take care of it, nourish, understand, and love it, build a strong relationship with it, and value in.
 When it becomes self-sufficient, it won’t forget you.

 It takes as much effort to run a business poorly as it does to run it successfully and profitably.
 It only requires a different way of thinking and doing things.
 Your participation in this program is proof that you want to improve your business.
 I promise you that after completing all the steps, you’ll say to yourself, “It was worth it.”

 Here are some tips for using this program:

 Completing this business tune-up will reveal your business habits, strengths, and weaknesses.
-It will give you a clear-cut plan and motivate you, as well as give your business the tune-up it needs.
+It will give you a clear-cut plan, motivate you, and give your business the tune-up it needs.

 Everyone works at a different speed, so the time it takes to complete each exercise may vary.
 The times listed are averages.
-It is not important how long it takes to complete the steps, but it is important that all the steps be completed.
+It is not important how long it takes to complete the steps, but all the steps must be completed.

 A note about brainstorming:

 In this program, you’ll find many exercises that require you to make lists.
 They are designed to tap into your inner self and help you come up with ideas that you may not have considered before.

-The best way to effectively complete an exercise is to think a for a few minutes about the subject.
+The best way to effectively complete an exercise is to think for a few minutes about the subject.
 Once you’re ready to start writing, don’t stop for at least five minutes.